Identification

 • providing sufficient staff and resources to the Centre for the Protection of Victims of Trafficking to enable it to carry out timely identification of victims of trafficking.[26]

-CRM who is in charge of asylum and reception centres does not provide any kind of vulnerability assessment upon arrival, including in relation to SGBV survivors.
+CRM who is in charge of asylum and reception centres does not provide any kind of vulnerability assessment upon arrival, including in relation to SGBV survivors and LGBTQI+ persons.
 Accordingly, CSOs who provide legal and other assistance to asylum seekers are the ones who usually provide care to vulnerable applicants in terms of referral to appropriate accommodation, medical care, psychological or other needs assessment.
 Also, the fact that the asylum authorities have recognised an asylum seeker’s vulnerability (age, state of health or other vulnerability) can mainly be found in positive decisions of the Asylum Office, while rejection decisions usually disregard the vulnerabilities of the minor applicants put forward by their legal representatives.

 Identification and age assessment of unaccompanied children